Scientific Applications

 NumPy

-NumPy is a low level library written in C (and FORTRAN) for high level mathematical functions.
+NumPy is a low level library written in C (and Fortran) for high level mathematical functions.
 NumPy cleverly overcomes the problem of running slower algorithms on Python by using multidimensional arrays and functions that operate on arrays.
 Any algorithm can then be expressed as a function on arrays, allowing the algorithms to be run quickly.

-NumPy is compatible with Python versions 2.4 through to 2.7.2 and 3.1+.
+NumPy is compatible with Python versions 2.4 through 2.7.2 and 3.1+.

 Numba